 Forex pairs and CFD trading of 2,100+ financial instruments equate to a broad portfolio that should satisfy the most discriminating tastes.
 The only issue is access, which is controlled by the trading platform of your choice or by your operating entity.
-Even with these restrictions, however, the most popular and highly traded assets are available to all traders, even though the spreads may be the best on the proprietary, Marketsx platform.
-Leverage is capped at “1:30” in the EU and UK but can be as high as “1:300” from the BVI entity.
+Even with these restrictions, however, the most popular and highly traded assets are available to all traders.
+Leverage is capped at “1:30” in the EU, Australia and UK but can be as high as “1:300” from the BVI and South African entities.

 This broker has made a good effort in the research area.
 There is a wealth of information at your fingertips in the Knowledge Centre and on the firm’s YouTube channel.
 Plus, third-party research reports include a news feed, trading ideas, recommendations on stocks, and market commentary.
 You may get more from a large banking broker, but the trend today is to seek research separately from trusted sources, not just your broker.